HNLMS Den Helder

-HNLMS Den Helder is a new replenishment oiler under construction for the Royal Netherlands Navy.
+HNLMS Den Helder is a new replenishment oiler of the Royal Netherlands Navy.
 Also known as the Combat Support Ship (CSS), Den Helder is planned to fill the gap of replenishment at sea that was left after HNLMS Amsterdam was sold to Peru in 2014.
+The design is based on the Karel Doorman.

-History
+Development

 The sale of HNLMS Amsterdam in 2014 left a gap in the navy's ability to replenish its own ships and those of allies.
 The successor of HNLMS Zuiderkruis, HNLMS Karel Doorman, was not capable enough as it was not built as a full-fledged replenishment oiler.
 In 2017 a study started to look at the possibility of a new tanker to fulfill this task.

 In 2019 the so called D-letter, the final process before the contract can be signed, was sent to the Tweede Kamer for approval.
-With the contract signing following two months later on the bridge of Karel Doorman.
+With the contract signing following two months later on the bridge of HNLMS Karel Doorman.
+During Prinsjesdag in 2022 it was announced that the Den Helder would be equipped with a close-in weapon system (CIWS), which later was confirmed to be the same CIWS that will be installed on the Anti-Submarine Warfare Frigate and the HNLMS Karel Doorman.
+A year later, in 2023, it was reported that the Den Helder will not be equipped with several systems for self defense that were previously planned as a result of austerity measures.

 The ship carries two 40-ton cranes and can carry up to 24 sea containers.
 It can dispense 7600 m3 of diesel (including for its own use), 1000 m3 of helicopter fuel (including for its own use), 226 m3 of drinking water and 434 tons of other goods, including ammunition.
-The vessel can accommodate up to two NH-90 helicopters or, alternatively, one NH-90 and two UAVs.
-It carries two LCVPs (Landing Craft Vehicle Personnel) and 2 FRISC (Fast Raiding and Intercept Craft).
+The vessel can accommodate up to two NH90 NFH helicopters or, alternatively, one NH90 NFH and two UAVs.
+It carries two LCVPs (Landing Craft Vehicle Personnel) and 2 FRISC (Fast Raiding Intercepting Special Forces Craft).
 The ship's infirmary operates as a Role 2 hospital (providing limited hospital capability, including surgery).
+The radios aboard the Den Helder are made by Rohde & Schwarz Benelux.

 Naming

-The name was revealed in a ceremony in honor of the 10.000 model, which was the new CSS, at MARIN.
+The name was revealed in a ceremony in honor of the 10.000th ship model, which was the new CSS, made at MARIN.
 In attendance were the Commander of the Royal Netherlands Navy: Rob Kramer, the State Secretary for Defence: Barbara Visser, the State Secretary for Economic Affairs and Climate Policy: Mona Keijzer and the CEO of Damen Schelde Naval Shipbuilding.

-It is the first time a vessel is named after Den Helder.
+It is the first time a vessel is named after the city of Den Helder, which is home to the Netherlands main naval base.